• Skip to primary navigation

 Ingredients

-• ¼ cup chopped parsley or cilantro (plus additional for garnish)
+• ¼ cup cilantro (chopped, plus additional for garnish)

 • ¼ cup fresh squeezed lemon juice